-- Do you see yourself traveling frequently with your guitar?
+- Will you be traveling frequently with your guitar (1)?

-- Are you buying for a child or teen, or are you a smaller-framed person?
+- Are you buying for a child or teen, or are you of a smaller frame (1)?

-- Are you a larger-framed person searching for a more suitable sized guitar?
+- Are you a larger-framed person searching for a more suitable sized guitar(1)?

-- What type of sound is suitable for the type of music you’re playing?
+- What type of sound is ideal for your style of music and playing?
+(1)